 Many Europeans still associate cities such as Bucharest, Belgrade, Ljubljana, Sofia and Sarajevo with socialist dictatorship and prefabricated dreariness.
 For most, they are sites for the bloody wars of the 90s.
 But for young creative minds, these places belong among the coveted lists of “places to be”.
-The cities have endured long difficult pasts.
-But now they offer an exciting and inspiring present and lots of potential for the future.
+The cities have endured long difficult pasts, and now they offer an exciting and inspiring present with lots of potential for the future.
 Reasons enough for a trip to the old and new cities of the Balkan.

 Episode 1: Ljubljana

 The Slovenian capital is also called Little Venice because of its many bridges that elegantly swing across the Ljubljanica River and its decorative baroque facades.